Dead Universes (part III): Reading order

 Series-by-Series Reading Order

-Steve Englehart, one of the founding fathers of the Ultraverse, has said the intention was “from the outset to share the playground and join in each other’s games,” so there’s a great deal more crossover in the Ultraverse than some of the other Dead Universes.
+Steve Englehart, one of the founding fathers of the Ultraverse, has said the intention was “from the outset to share the playground and join in each other’s games,” so there’s a great deal more crossover in the Ultraverse than in some of the other Dead Universes.
 That makes a chronological reading enticing.
 However, if you include everything published, including after the accursed Marvel buyout, there are nearly 800 single issues in the Ultraverse.
-Subtracting the issues after the Marvel takeover you’re still looking at more than 500 single issues.
+Subtracting the issues after the Marvel takeover, you’re still looking at more than 500 single issues.
 It isn’t as many as the Valiant Universe, but it would still take a great deal of work to figure out the rough chronology.
 Of course, there’s far less time jumping in the Ultraverse than in Valiant, so arguably someone could read the issues as they initially hit the market and probably come close to a chronology.

 By Release Date